 The cervix is a thumb-long span of tissue that connects the vagina and the uterus (womb).
 During pregnancy, the cervix should remain long and closed.
 (Premature opening of the cervix, called cervical insufficiency or an incompetent cervix, is a serious concern.)
 However, as labor nears, the cervix starts to efface (shorten and thin out) and dilate (open).
 (Here’s more info on dilation and effacement.)
 You won’t necessarily feel these early changes, but some expecting parents do experience menstrual-like cramps during early dilation.
 More often than not, the first time many folks learn that their cervix is beginning to dilate is when their doctor does an exam and announces “We’re getting closer.
 You’re already 1 centimeter dilated!”
 The tricky part is that “closer” may mean hours…or a couple of weeks!
 When labor does come, the cervix will eventually dilate a full 10 centimeters (4 inches).

-Early labor sign #5: You feel more fatigued than usual.
+Early labor sign #5: Fatigue.

 Don’t be surprised if one day you’re full of pep and the next…you’re totally spent.
+Fatigue before labor is normal!
 In that way, the end of the third trimester can look a lot like the first trimester…when you really needed a nap!
 Although sleeping can be challenging when you’re nine months pregnant, try your best to get some sleep and save your energy.
 (Follow our advice for help getting sleep while pregnant.)
 Being rested will come in very handy—after all, they call it labor for a reason.
 (Learn more about pregnancy fatigue!)

 Early labor sign #6: Your back pain worsens.